deepfence/ThreatStryker-docs/docs/docs/integrations/slack.md

 ![Setup Instructions](../img/deepfence_integrationssetup.jpg)

-Paste the webhook URL and the correspoding channel name into Deepfence Slack integration page.
+Paste the webhook URL and the corresponding channel name into Deepfence Slack integration page.